Canadian Rockies Photo Adventure Guide

 With bad weather forecast and almost three weeks on the road travelling more than 4,500 miles and hiking over 100 (tracked by our handheld Garmin), it was time to start heading back to California.
 We stopped en-route at the Palouse Hills which disperse across Washington and Idaho and is the heart of wheat-growing country in the United States.
 Many photographers opt to shoot in the spring when the hills are a lush green, but I took the opportunity to capture something different during the annual harvest.
 Beautiful light rays and scatter rainstorms dispersed through the clouds above and warm shades patterned the rural landscape.
 This brought both color and depth to my composition as I chased rays of light sporadically lighting up the fields below.

 We continued driving to California, stopping for a couple of nights at the Redwood parks to photograph these ancient, sky-reaching trees.
 Here groves of magnificent Redwoods, scattered with Douglas fir, stood shrouded in a layer of fog that drifts over from the Pacific Ocean – a famed photographic phenomenon!
 These trees are so amazing, with the bark of each completely unique from the next.
 We were having no luck with shooting conditions until just as we were heading out of the region, we saw fog rolling in and rushed back to the famed Damnation Creek Trail.
-If that wasn’t amazing enough, we also witnessed herds of Elk feasting on the fields as we travelled through – simply breathtaking!
+If that wasn’t amazing enough, we also witnessed herds of Elk feasting on the fields as we traveled through – simply breathtaking!

 We returned home the last day of July – exhausted (and me 6 pounds lighter), but with memory cards loaded with some of North America’s most spectacular landscapes, infused with the spirit of ‘The Rockies’.
 I was truly blessed to have such a supportive team, great gear, and the ability to capture these amazing moments in time.
 I hope that you enjoy the resulting photos and I look forward to sharing both my stories and images with you in the future!